alexkuz/react-transform-debug-inspector/README.md

 # react-transform-debug-inspector
-React inspector tranformation function for babel-plugin-wrap-react-components
+React inspector tranformation function for babel-plugin-react-transform

 (this feels like more of a demo than a real thing for now, but anyway)